as791/ZOO_Attack_PyTorch/README.md

 # ZOO: Zeroth Order Optimization Based Adversarial Black Box Attack (PyTorch)
 This repository contains the PyTorch implementation of Zeroth Order Optimization Based Adversarial Black Box Attack(https://arxiv.org/abs/1708.03999) using MNIST and CIFAR10 dataset.
 This is the exact replica as far possible of the ZOO Attack (https://github.com/IBM/ZOO-Attack) which was originally implemented in Tensorflow.
 The results match almost as same as the paper evaluation results for MNIST and CIFAR10 for both targeted and untargeted attack all with 100% success rate on the 7 layer CNNs model trained on MNIST with 99.5% val accuracy and on CIFAR10 with 80% val accuracy as done in the original paper work.
 Both ZOO_Adam and ZOO_Newton methods of Coordinate Descent Solvers are implemented.

-**Note: This doesn't contain implementation of importance sampling, hierarchical attack, and dimentional reduction right now (as its mainly needed for large image sized dataset like ImageNet).**
+**Note: This doesn't contain implementation of importance sampling, hierarchical attack, and dimentional reduction right now (as its mainly needed for large image sized dataset like ImageNet).
+For larger dataset google colab viewer [link](https://colab.research.google.com/drive/1_rDu0LNAI9kg490rV9PMxb55Wwbj13aD?usp=sharing) [NOT TESTED]**

 ## Setup and train models
 The code is tested with Python 3.7.6 and PyTorch 1.6.0.
 The following packages are required: